tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 ## 3. Psychology Of Color

 How we react on certain colors?
+Some color have physical effect on humans body (re - stress, green - relax).

+We need to understand the psychological effect of colors